wmboeckman/wmboeckman/README.md

 ### Hi there 👋

+🔭 I’m currently working on ...
+- TagFusion : a configurable SEO tag generator for a given body of text
+- AutoByte : an easy-to-use computer automation tool
+- ParticlePlayground : a 2d(?) particle sim, made mostly just for learning OpenGL

+🌱 I’m currently learning ...
+- Rust-lang 🦀
+- Modern OpenGL 🖥️
+- Interesting Datastructures! 🔌

+📫 How to reach me: wmboeckman@gmail.com

+😄 Pronouns: he/they

 <!--
 **wmboeckman/wmboeckman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.